eacton/CAGEF/Lesson_2/Lesson_2.md

 </div>

 Use the `spread()` function to turn unite_dat into the wide shape of our original dataset.
+Save the output into a data frame called 'spread_dat'.